Panda-program/Virus-on-network/README.md

 - **Damián Košút**

 ## Documentation
-Documentation can be found in `source/docs/_build/html/index.html`.
+Technical doocumentation can be found in `source/documentation/index.html`.
 Created with Sphinx.

 ## Requirements